microsoft/PowerBI-Developer-Samples/README.md

     * .NET Framework
     * .NET Core

+This repository contains samples for calling the Power BI REST APIs using PowerShell.

 **Note:** README.md files for the samples are present in their respective folders.

 ## Issues